steinex/steinex/README.md

   - IRC Bridge ([heisenbridge](https://github.com/hifi/heisenbridge)) is available to bring your IRC to Matrix
 - RSS-Reader ([Miniflux](https://miniflux.app/)): https://rss.nognu.de
 - CryptPad at https://pad.nognu.de (I have plenty of storage, hmu 🙂)

-If you are interested in any of these, just hit me up and I give you an account if you are not a total stranger or weirdo.

 Other than that I host a lot of non-user facing stuff like Prometheus.
 Grafana, PostgresSQL, [Caddy](https://caddyserver.com/)  (i *love* Caddy!), [uptime-kuma](https://github.com/louislam/uptime-kuma) just to mention a few.